 When inviting classmates to birthday parties or special events, please ensure that all students in the class are included to avoid any feelings of exclusion.
 Party invitations should not be distributed on school campus unless the entire class is invited.

-For birthday celebrations, a 10-minute time period will be allowed during class (Elementary during snack time and Secondary during Pu'uhonua Class).
-Secondary School students should coordinate celebratory arrangements with the Pu'uhonua teacher ahead of time for curriculum adjustments.
+For birthday celebrations, a 10-minute time period will be allowed during class (Elementary during snack time and Secondary during Advisory Class).
+Secondary School students should coordinate celebratory arrangements with the Advisory teacher ahead of time for curriculum adjustments.

 Teachers must be notified at least 24 hours in advance for bringing in an individually wrapped snack.
 To promote a safe and healthy environment, it is recommended to bring healthy foods for birthday celebrations.
+We also ask families to be mindful of student allergies when planning.
+Please communicate with your student's homeroom or Advisory teacher to discuss alternate options if necessary.